YianZhang/ONLSTM-analysis/README.md

 1. request [Penn Treebank Parsed](https://catalog.ldc.upenn.edu/LDC99T42) data.

 2. Extract the raw texts and arrange them in the format of [wsj10_sample.txt](wsj10_sample.txt) and [wsjtest_sample.txt](wsjtest_sample.txt).
-We are not releasing the full formatted data because the source data are not publicly available without requesting.
+We are only providing samples instead of releasing the complete version of the formatted data because the source data are not publicly available without requesting.

 3. Run the following command:
 ```parse_by_baseline.py```